descope/go-sdk/README.md

 ### Manage Flows

-You can import and export flows and screens, or the project them:
+You can import and export flows and screens, or the project theme:

 ```go
 // Export the flow and it's matching screens based on the given id